 The Fed’s pandemic-driven action rippled out to the mortgage market.
 Home loans got as cheap as they’d been in living memory.
 In 2020 through early 2022, low rates also led to a surge in property values coast to coast.
 Buying power shrank.

 Taken aback by the inflation surge of 2022, the Fed yanked interest rates up again, trying to get back in control.
 Apparently, it worked.
 Inflation is now decreasing.
 For home buyers, that’s a good thing.
 In January 2023, mortgage interest is down to its lowest level in months!
 These lower rates are not lost on the Gen Z home buyers who’ve been waiting in the wings.

 That said, the Fed is still jittery about inflation.
 So, it’s still hiking rates — just not so severely.
 Powell evidently wants to keep rates elevated for an extended time.
 But why?
-The Fed’s goal is to press U.S. inflation back down to 2%, or as low and as close to that rated as they can get, by 2025.
+The Fed’s goal is to press U.S. inflation back down to 2%, or as low and as close to that rate as they can get, by 2025.

 It’s pretty clear, then, that the Fed won’t be cutting rates over the course of 2023.

 Now, some bad news and some good news.
 All this rate-hiking activity could be overdone, which would put us in a recession.
 So what’s the good news?
 Buying a home in a recession could be a decent option for some of those hopeful Gen Z and millennial renters who have been waiting for a good entry point.

 If Inflation Gets Under Control, Will Mortgage Interest Be Tolerable?

 It’s too early to be sure the Fed has tamed inflation.
 If inflation continues to fall and jobs become competitive, the Fed’s mission is accomplished.
 Then, the Fed will come under pressure to just say no to rate hikes.